Transgender Community

 Estrogen-based hormones and androgen blockers have a negative effect on every aspect of fertility for transgender women.
 In some cases, the effects are reversible and enough fertility can be regained if HRT is stopped for a period of time.
 Our providers are able to support you through this process, doing regular semen analyses to reduce the amount of time you have to be off of HRT.
 In some cases, additional prescription medications can assist with sperm production; our providers can walk you through the options that are most likely to lead to increased fertility levels for your unique case.

 Testosterone, however, is believed to have temporary (reversible) impacts on fertility.
 Specifically, testosterone does impact ovulation (the process through which your body matures eggs and gets them ready for fertilization) while you’re taking it.
-But many studies show that ovulation usually returns after only a few months spent off of testosterone.
-Our providers can work with you to manage the effects of stopping your testosterone regimen, tracking your fertility closely to minimize your time off of hormones.
+However, many studies show that ovulation usually returns after only a few months spent off of testosterone.
+Our providers can work with you to manage the effects of stopping your testosterone regimen and tracking your fertility closely to minimize your time off of hormones.

 Surgery and Fertility